SimonPaske/sip-home/README.md

 - [x] Edit the user's profile by modifying the name and email address and confirm that changes are saved successfully.
 - [x] Ensure that appropriate success messages are displayed after profile edits.

+**Bug Report:**

-**Found a bug.
-When you edit the profile and click save, the page saves changes and redirects to home page.
-However, the success message is not displayed when you edit the profile and click save.
-The success message is displayed when user clicks again on Edit Profile.**
+**Issue:** When editing the profile and clicking the "Save" button, the changes are successfully saved, but the success message is not displayed immediately.
+Instead, the success message only appears when the user clicks the "Edit Profile" button again.

+**Description:**

+- Upon editing the user's profile information, it's expected that a success message should be displayed to confirm that the changes have been saved successfully.
+- Currently, after clicking "Save," the page redirects to the home page without showing the success message.
+- The success message only becomes visible when the user goes back to the "Edit Profile" page, which can be confusing and doesn't provide real-time feedback.

+**Expected Behavior:**

+- After clicking the "Save" button when editing the profile, the success message should be displayed immediately to inform the user that their changes have been saved successfully.
+- The success message should be shown on the same page where the user initiated the profile editing process.

+**Steps to Reproduce:**

+1. Log in to the user profile.
+2. Navigate to the "Edit Profile" section.
+3. Make changes to the profile information.
+4. Click the "Save" button.
+5. Observe that the success message is not displayed.
+6. Click the "Edit Profile" button again to see the success message.

 ## Cart Page